hedywings/objectbox/README.md

     if (err) {
         console.log(err)
     } else {
-        // id equal to 2
-        // obj2.info is stored into the database obj2.id = id;
+        // id equals to 2, and obj2.dump() output will be stored to database obj2.id = id;
     }
 });